HMH Into Math

 In addition, there are specific Professional Learning reminders embedded in the Teacher’s Edition.
 Teachers gain a wealth of support by having professional learning opportunities built into the solution, which can be accessed at any time.
 Then teachers are empowered to decide which approaches or resources to use in particular contexts.

 Another approach that Into Math offers is providing teachers with sample scenarios they can model while working with students.
 These prompts help teachers look at student work and support students as they decide what action to take.
+Similarly, embedded prompts help teachers assess Common Errors students might make when working to solve problems.

 As research has shown for years, traditional forms of professional learning, like one-day workshops, are not effective, usually resulting in minimal impact (Bush, 1984).
 However, with continued interest in improving teaching and learning, there is strong awareness surrounding teachers’ professional learning.
 Hattie’s work in Visible Learning (2009) revealed a core set of instructional methods that have a high impact on student achievement.
 It is important that teachers are clear about what they want their students to learn; adopt evidence-based teaching strategies; monitor their impact on students’ learning and adjust their approaches accordingly; and actively seek to improve their own teaching.